texty/amber-methodology/README.md

 ## Main steps

-1. Research how patches of land with illegal mining could look on satellite images
+1. Research how patches of land with illegal mining could look on satellite images (searching on images for some known locations)
-2. Find which map providers could some examples of places with mining on images
+2. Find which map providers have relatively recent satellite images with good resolution.
+Find examples of places with mining on images.
-3. Create training set
+3. Find and download initial training set
+4. Split each image to superpixels (approx same regions)
-2. Use neural net to extract features in satellite photography.
+5. Use neural net to extract features for each superpixel
+6. Create labelled set of superpixels for binary classificator
+7. Create machine model to classify superpixels
+8. Apply model for each image from region of interest
+9. Create interactive map with places found by our model